Excellent question, John!

 In Exodus, we read of Pharaoh, who treated God’s people Israel very badly.
 Not only was he an oppressive slave master, he also went back on his word when he said he’d let the Israelites go.
 But who is responsible for his actions?
 Is Pharaoh responsible?
 Or is God in control?
 The answer is: both!
 Sometimes we read that Pharaoh hardened his heart (8:15; 8:32; 9:12 ), sometimes that the Lord hardened Pharaoh’s heart (4:21; 7:3; 10:1; 10:20; 10:20) and sometimes simply ‘Pharaoh’s heart was hardened’‘(7:13; 8:19; 9:7; 9:35 ).
 So was God sovereign over what Pharaoh did?
 Yes.
 Was Pharaoh responsible for what he was doing - that is was he doing what he wanted to do?
 Yes - he was responsible for his actions.

 In Genesis 50:20, when Joseph is reunited with his brothers who tried to kill him, Joseph says ‘You intended to harm me, but God intended it for good to accomplish what is now being done, the saving of many lives.’
 So again, we see God in control, even when people are trying to do harm.
-But again, the brothers were not being “robitically” controlled and acting against their will.
+But again, the brothers were not being “robotically” controlled and acting against their will.
 They really did want to do Joseph harm, and so are still responsible for their actions.

 Of course, the biggest place where we see God’s sovereignty and human responsibility together is at the cross.
 Jesus was crucified because of the evil intent of wicked men.
 This is a bad thing!
 But even in their wickedness, these men can’t escape God’s will (Acts 2:23).